edo9300/Make-Forwarder-Dsi/README.md

 ## Step 3.
 Downloading and Installing Make-Forwarder-Dsi
 1. Go to [this link](https://github.com/Ta180m/Make-Forwarder-Dsi/releases) and under "Assets", click on the one titled "MakeForwarder.zip" to download it
 2. Extract the files from the downloaded MakeForwarder.zip to a folder of your choosing
-3. Open the extracted MakeForwarder folder, then navigate to the folder called "title".
-Copy the folder called "00030004" or something similar.
-4. Open up the SD card and navigate to the "title" folder.
-Paste the "00030004" folder inside the "title" folder on your SD card.
-5. Now, go back to the extracted MakeForwarder folder on your PC.
-Inside there should be another folder called "MakeForwarder".
-Go inside this and copy the file called "template.nds" (and any other files that may be there)
-6. Go to your SD card and in the root directory, create a folder called "MakeForwarder".
-Paste the "template.nds" file here.
+3. Drag all the files to your SD card
-7. Eject the SD card and put it back inside your DSi
+4. Eject the SD card and put it back inside your DSi

 ## Step 4.
 Configuring Forwarders
 1. Turn on your DSi and boot into HiyaCFW